hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

         A policy head converts a `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s deterministic behavior policy to either a deterministic or stochastic policy with functions to calculate propensity scores (i.e., action choice probabilities).

-        For example, :class:`EpsilonGreedyHead` converts a discrete-action policy to a epsilon-greedy policy as follows.
+        For example, :class:`EpsilonGreedyHead` converts a discrete-action policy to an epsilon-greedy policy as follows.

         .. code-block:: python